 Once you commit capital to a private fund, you’re committed for years.
 When there is no other alternative, your mind often feels more at peace.
 It’s having too many choices that often stresses people out.

-Below is a snapshot of unrealized appreciation on $109,200 in capital deployed between end of 2019 through 3Q2021.
+Below is a snapshot of unrealized appreciation on $109,200 in capital deployed between end of 2019 through 3Q2021 for my KP18 fund.
 Whether the $207,921 in unrealized appreciation is real or not is hard to say, especially with a downturn in stocks in 2022.

 But I like how my $140,000 capital commitment forced me to invest $109,200 during the pandemic.
 I may have just sat on the cash otherwise.
 Investing for the long term with private funds is much easier.
 And investing for long term is more than half the battle to building wealth.
 Time in the market more important than timing the market!